FARTDADDY (FARTDADDY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FARTDADDY Historical Price

-According to the latest data gathered on FARTDADDY live price page, the current price of FARTDADDY is 0USD.
-The circulating supply of FARTDADDY(FARTDADDY) is 999.82M FARTDADDY , giving it a market capitalization of $39.77K.
+According to the latest data gathered on FARTDADDY live price page, the current price of FARTDADDY is 0.00004799USD.
+The circulating supply of FARTDADDY(FARTDADDY) is 999.82M FARTDADDY , giving it a market capitalization of $47.74K.

 The FARTDADDY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FARTDADDY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.